yautja27/spea-Q/README.md

-# Speak Queue – Google Meet Chrome Extension
+# spea-Q – Google Meet Chrome Extension

 Speak Queue is a Chrome extension designed to bring structure to discussions in Google Meet by introducing a real-time speaking queue.
 It helps avoid interruptions and confusion when multiple participants attempt to speak simultaneously.